dialog-semiconductor/BLE_SDK10_examples/features/dlg_reset_info/README.md

 ## Interpretting the Data

-  * ADF Header
+- ADF Header
   - Length 197 bytes following the Type and length bytes
-    - Last reaset Reason was invoked by a physical HW Reset
+  - Last reset Reason was invoked by a physical HW Reset
-  * ADF Last Frame
+- ADF Last Frame
   - Last Frame Type: LF_Hardfault - Last Frame error was generated by a hardfault.
   - Last Stack Frame - Last ARM_V8 standard frame actively used by the application processor (typically aligns with the active task)
-  * ADF TCB Trace
+- ADF TCB Trace
   - Data Valid: True - Data is marked as valid
   - Task Name: ADF Task - ASCII Name provided at task creation
   - Link Register - LR of task
   - PC - Program Counter of task
   - Task is Active - Task was active during fault (most likely the cause of the fault)
   - Call Stack Depth - How many words for linked addresses found on the stack.
   - Call Stack - Variable output depending on depth, in this case the depth was one call.

     This project also uses a post build script to generate an objdump.txt file.
 We can use this locate the addresses for the errors.
 Looking at the addresses and subtracting one, we can determine this.

   - Link Register: 0x000009e9
       ![dlg_reset_info - adf link register](assets/adf_link_register.png)

-      This shows the last linked address coming from the CONFIG_RETARGET module, which makes sense, as the last thing we did was printed infromation:
+      This shows the last linked address coming from the CONFIG_RETARGET module, which makes sense, as the last thing we did was printed information:

-      ```
+    ```c
     printf("Triggering HardFault manually \r\n\r\n");
     ```

   - Program Counter: 0x0000737a

       ![dlg_reset_info - adf link register](assets/adf_program_counter.png)

       This shows the current PC pointing right to where we generated the hardfault.

   - Call #1:0x00004ef5 - Only one call on the stack, and this makes sense as the code we were last executing in the main task loop.

       ![dlg_reset_info - adf call stack](assets/adf_call_stack_val1.png)